top of page

 Dec 23, 20254 min read

-Understanding Ego State Therapy and Internal Family Systems Therapy for Trauma Healing
+Ego State Therapy and Internal Family Systems: How Parts Work Supports Trauma Healing

 Some people notice that different parts of them seem to respond in different ways, especially after difficult experiences.
 Approaches like Ego State Therapy and Internal Family Systems work by helping those parts become more understood and coordinated, rather than controlled or pushed away.